-The X11SSH-F/-LN4F has five fan headers (Fan1-Fan4, FanA).
-All these 4-pin fans headers are backward-compatible with the traditional 3-pin fans.
+The X11SSM(-F)/X11SSL(-F) has five fan headers (Fan1-Fan4, FanA).
+All of these 4-pin fan headers are backwards-compatible with the traditional 3-pin fans.
 However, fan speed control is available for 4-pin fans only by Thermal Management via the IPMI 2.0 interface.
 Refer to the table below for pin definitions.